-Chandan Yatra is celebrated in the months of April-May on Akshaya Trutiya.
+Chandan Yatra Puri is celebrated in the months of April-May on Akshaya Trutiya.
 On his day, the deities are worshipped with sandalwood paste.
 This Yatra also marks the beginning of construction of the Chariots for the Rath Yatra.
-The festival is celebrated in two parts firstly as “Bahara Chandana” and later as “Bhitara Chandana”, and goes on for a total of 42 days.
+The Fairs and Festivals is celebrated in two parts firstly as “Bahara Chandana” and later as “Bhitara Chandana”, and goes on for a total of 42 days.

 The Bahara Chandana begins from Akshaya Tritiya and is held at the Narendra Tirtha tank.
 This festival goes on for a total of 21 days and embarks the construction of the Rath Yatra chariots for the annual event.